caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 }
 ```

-Here, we extract a replacer out of the `context.Context` inside the `*http.Request`.
-This replacer not only has access to global placeholders, but also request placeholders such as `{http.request.uri}`.
+Here, we fetch the replacer from the request context `r.Context()` during `ServeHTTP`.
+This replacer has access to both global placeholders _and_ per-request HTTP placeholders such as `{http.request.uri}`.

 ```go
 func (g *Gizmo) ServeHTTP(w http.ResponseWriter, r *http.Request, next caddyhttp.Handler) error {